This article may contain compensated links. Read the full disclosure.

 And kids require a whole lot of extra stuff compared to camping with just adults and teens.
-Create your own camping with kids checklist before you go and make sure you tick things off as you pack!
+Create your own camping with kids checklist with everything you need before you go and make sure you tick things off as you pack!

 Plan Your Meals

 Meal planning while camping tends to be the area that takes up most of my energy.
 I can get the kids to throw their own clothes together (thanks to lists), but the food is on me.